The little ape tried to grab onto any nearby branches as the furious current pulled him downstream, but it was no use.

 Peter didn’t even try and reason with William and instead came at him with a knife.

 Peter and William struggled, whilst Sarah tried to get the ship back on track.
-Unfortunately however during the fight William knocked Peter back into Sarah, causing the ship to crash harder onto the shard sticking just out of the ocean waves.
+Unfortunately however during the fight William knocked Peter back into Sarah, causing the ship to crash harder onto the shard sticking.
 This time it managed to pierce the hull to an even greater extent.

 The ship almost became embedded in the rock, but William (who had easily overpowered the weak Peter) managed to push the boat further towards the shore of Skull Island.

 As the vessel reached the shore, Sarah and Peter could begin to make out the Island through the fog.